-A student who wishes to transfer into Penn Engineering from another school at the University should complete a worksheet on Penn InTouch for the appropriate engineering or applied science curriculum.
-(Refer to the sections on advising and Course Planning Guides.)
+A student who wishes to transfer into Penn Engineering from another school at the University should create a four year academic plan detailing how all degree requirements for the intended engineering major will be completed.
 All internal transfer students must select a major at the time of application.
 The entering year determines the specific requirements to satisfy the BSE or BAS degree for each major.
-Students who entered Penn prior to Fall 2020 will not be allowed to switch into the “Entered Fall 2020 or later” CPG.
+Students who entered Penn prior to Fall 2020 will not be allowed to switch into the “Entered Fall 2020 or later” catalog year.
 There will be no exceptions.

 A student who entered Penn from another college or university (external transfer student) is ineligible to apply for internal transfer.

 A student may not transfer into Penn Engineering if their transcript shows that good performance in a Penn Engineering program is unlikely, or if the record includes uncleared F, I, GR or NR grades.
 A student must first complete a minimum of eight (8) Penn course units to be eligible.
 The minimum gpa for consideration is 3.0; different criteria are used for entry into dual degree programs.
 In particular, we look for successful completion of calculus (typically, at least MATH 1410) and physics (typically, PHYS 0150/0151).
 Course requirements may vary depending on the selected major as well as the number of semesters completed.

 - Fall entry: May 15

 Applications for internal transfer must be made prior to the end of the sophomore year at Penn.